-But overall, the Digital Foci Picture Porter Advanced has an impressive array of features, but to me it feels a bit like it’s a device that can’t decide what it wants to be.
+Overall, the Digital Foci Picture Porter Advanced has an impressive array of features, but to me it feels a bit like it’s a device that can’t decide what it wants to be.
 It does a lot of things reasonably well but doesn’t quite excel for any specific category of use.

 - High capacity portable photo manager for photo backup, viewing, storage, and organization

 - Backup directly from CF, SD, micro SD, and USB Flash Drives